 How much central heating inhibitor should I use?

-For a central heating system with up to 10 radiators, a one litre bottle of radiator inhibitor should suffice.
+For a central heating system with up to 10 radiators, a one-liter bottle of radiator inhibitor should suffice.
 If you have over 10 radiators in your property, you can add more than this as required.

 It is sometimes recommended for you to stick to one brand of central heating inhibitor if possible.
-Additionally, you should refrain from adding more radiator rust inhibitor than needed to your system, as this can damage filters and will have no additional impact than adding the correct amount would.
+Furthermore, you should avoid adding more radiator rust inhibitor to your system than is necessary, as this can damage filters and has no additional impact than adding the correct amount.
 Always stick to the recommended amount stated on the boiler inhibitor’s instructions.

 Upgrading your central heating system

-As highlighted, adding central heating inhibitor to your heating system can effectively help to cleanse the system, keep it efficient for longer, and improve performance.
-However, there’s only so much that central heating corrosion inhibitor can do.
+As highlighted, adding a central heating inhibitor to your heating system can effectively help to cleanse the system, keep it efficient for longer, and improve performance.
+However, there’s only so much that a corrosion inhibitor for central heating can do.
 If you’re frequently facing issues with your home heating, or if you’ve had your current boiler system for over ten years, it may be time to invest in a new boiler.

-A new boiler can provide your home with an enhanced quality of heating and hot water.
-Not only that, but modern boilers are designed to be highly energy-efficient – it is estimated that a new boiler could help you save up to £190 per year on your energy bills [1].
+A new boiler can provide your home with enhanced heating and hot water quality.
+Not only that, but modern boilers are designed to be highly energy-efficient; it is estimated that a new boiler could help you save up to £190 per year on your energy bills.
 Furthermore, contemporary boilers are built with a number of innovative features and functions that make everyday home heating a simple task.

 Simply try our free online quote tool today to find the best boiler for your property.
 You’ll be provided with your free quote in a matter of seconds.